noudess/docs-main/Lua-Parser.md

 > ```

 * event_exit
-> Triggered when a client exits our set proximity
+> Triggered when a client exits our set proximity.
 > Passes an event table as an argument:
 > ```
 > {